How can I become a Sustainability Advocate?

 - Where can I view the sustainability targets of the University of Melbourne?

-What do the RED and YELLOW bins mean?
+What do the yellow and red bins mean?

 What do I do with leftover food from events?